csmaller/rei/README.md

 # rei
 A command line example for robotic slot placements

+# to run
+- clone this repository to your local drive
+- on cmd line cd to the cloned folder.
+Then to : /out/production/rei
+- run java com.rei.main

 # synopsis
 -This main class was written to show how I approach this problem:
 Design a command-line program that controls a robotic arm by taking commands that move blocks stacked in a series of slots.
 After each command, output the state of the slots, with each line of output corresponding to a slot and each X corresponding to a block.